I want to start this FAQ with a hearty THANK YOU to all of you standing in the front line of our medical system fighting for our lives day and night!

 While we are staying at home for you, you are there for us!
 We can´t thank you often enough.

-Honoring our mission to empower people to help people from anywhere, anytime, on any device, TeamViewer Pilot is proud to help healthcare professionals get remote support for technical issues and share knowledge with new medical staff, recent graduates, and student interns while enabling their IT teams to provide remote guidance to fix medical equipment and device issues immediately - without waiting for field technicians.
+Honoring our mission to empower people to help people from anywhere, anytime, on any device, TeamViewer Pilot is proud to help healthcare professionals get remote support for technical issues and share knowledge with new medical staff, recent graduates, and student interns while enabling their IT teams to provide remote guidance to fix medical equipment and device issues immediately - without waiting for field experts.

 This FAQ has been written as a starting point for you to benefit from the app immediately.